Kavanaugh avoids Dem traps as chaotic hearing winds down, confirmation vote looms

 But as Kavanaugh’s chaotic confirmation hearing winds down Friday, Republicans say they believe Democrats failed to land the kind of fatal blow that could derail the nomination.

-Sen. Chuck Grassley, R-Iowa, the chairman of the Judiciary Committee, said in a statement that Democrats struggled “to make a legitimate case” against Kavanaugh after two days of questioning.
+The office of Sen. Chuck Grassley, R-Iowa, the chairman of the Judiciary Committee, said in a statement that Democrats struggled “to make a legitimate case” against Kavanaugh after two days of questioning.

-“At the end of the Senate Judiciary Committee’s second day of questioning, Senate Democrats still haven’t been able to achieve a ‘gotcha’ moment on Judge Brett Kavanaugh,” Grassley said.
+“At the end of the Senate Judiciary Committee’s second day of questioning, Senate Democrats still haven’t been able to achieve a ‘gotcha’ moment on Judge Brett Kavanaugh,” the statement said.
 “Instead, day two was little more than a continuation of political theatrics that failed to outshine a stellar performance by a highly-qualified nominee for the high court.”

 After grilling Kavanaugh for two days, senators on Friday are hearing from outside witnesses both supporting and opposing the nominee.
+This will mark the end of the hearing process.
 Among those invited by the Democrats on the committee is John Dean, the former Nixon White House counsel who turned against the administration during Watergate.

-The committee, in the coming days, is expected to vote on Kavanaugh’s confirmation before the nomination heads to the full Senate for a final vote.
+The committee, in the coming days and weeks, is expected to vote on Kavanaugh’s confirmation before the nomination heads to the full Senate for a final vote.

 “We look forward to the Judiciary Committee completing its review and advancing his nomination,” said White House Spokesman Raj Shah.

 Democrats were always going to have a tough time defeating Kavanaugh.
 But with Republicans enjoying only a 51-49 majority, a couple defections would be enough to stall his confirmation.
-But Republicans have held together, and accused Democrats -- under pressure from their base, and some flirting with a presidential bid -- of turning the hearings into a "circus."
+But Republicans have held together and accused Democrats -- under pressure from their base, and some flirting with a presidential bid -- of turning the hearings into a "circus."

 “This hearing -- really quite frankly -- was sad and became a joke,” Sen. Lindsey Graham, R-S.C., said Friday on “Fox & Friends.”